proofengineering/proofengineering.github.io/qed_errata.md

 <a name="exp7">7</a>: The coverage of simulation in this survey is a bit simplified.
 Much of the simulation literature defines simulation in terms of _observable behavior_.
 The truth of this particular comment about indistinguishability depends on the definition of "observable behavior."

+<a name="exp8">8</a>: While CompCert is one of the most well-known modern uses of simulation, the term "backward simulation" as used by CompCert is not
+the same as "backward simulation" as used by other sources like the cited tech report and [Butler Lampson's lecture notes](https://web.mit.edu/6.826/www/notes/HO8.pdf).
+In those sources, "backward simulation" refers to induction in reverse execution order.